 The following exercise is particularly effective for pain that can be clearly located in one place.
 Look for the acupressure point Di4 on your left hand.
 The point is located in the soft tissue between the bones of the hand leading to the thumb and index finger.
 If you press against the point simultaneously from above (thumb of your right hand) and below (index or middle finger of your right hand), you should notice that the spot hurts.

-Now hold this painful point firmly pressed for one to two minutes and gently move the joint closest to the pain on the body back and forth.
-For example, for pain in the neck, this would be the head.
-For pain in the shoulder muscles, the shoulder joint and so on.
+Now hold this painful point firmly for one to two minutes and gently move the joint closest to the pain back and forth.
+For pain in the neck, for example, this would be the head.
+For pain in the shoulder muscles, it would be the shoulder joint and so on.

 Exercise 3: From the belly

-Above we have already discussed that oxytocin, in addition to all its positive effects, can cause us to withdraw into ourselves.
-This often results in an inwardly turned posture (slouched shoulders, bent body center).
-We can counteract this effect by lying on the acupressure mat with our stomach.
+We have already discussed above that, in addition to all its positive effects, oxytocin can cause us to withdraw into ourselves.
+This often results in an inward-looking posture (slumped shoulders, slumped body center).
+We can counteract this effect by lying with our stomach on the acupressure mat.

-The pressure on the points in the abdominal area may feel strange at first because we are not used to being touched so intensely in this place.
-If the mat feels uncomfortable on your bare skin, it is possible to put on a thin T-shirt or place a cloth between your body and the mat.
+The pressure on the points in the abdominal area can feel strange at first because we are not used to being touched so intensely in this area.
+If the mat feels uncomfortable on bare skin, it is possible to put on a thin T-shirt or place a cloth between your body and the mat.
 The exercise is best performed on a soft surface, such as your bed or a thick blanket.

 Even after a short time in the prone position, many people experience a tingling feeling.
 This is related to the blood circulation, which is stimulated and ensures that the body's own information chain, which also includes our hormones, is set in motion.
 Your body police, so to speak, takes a closer look at the abdominal area and notes everything that is tense here and where help is needed.

-The exercise relaxes your abdominal tissue and ensures, especially in the area around the navel, that tensions that are regularly stuck here are finally released.
-Then there is room again for anticipation, love, happiness, hunger for a treat and all the other wonderful things that should tingle in your belly instead of pain and tension.
+The exercise relaxes your abdominal tissue and ensures that tensions that regularly get stuck here are finally released, especially in the area around the navel.
+Then there is once again room for anticipation, love, happiness, hunger for a treat and all the other wonderful things that should be tingling in your belly instead of pain and tension.